gapacurar/AIFacade/docs/software_specification_document.md

 2.1 **Purpose**

-This Software Specification Document defines the functional and non-functional requirements, system architecture, interfaces, data models, and design constraints for the DeepSeek Chat Application.
+This Software Specification Document defines the functional and non-functional requirements, system architecture, interfaces, data models, and design constraints for the AIFacade Application.
 It serves as the single source of truth for developers, QA engineers, and stakeholders.

 2.2 **Scope**